Documentation šŸ“–

 iterator

 Iterator will iterate a List taken from the Blackboard.
-On each iteration, the current iterated element can be stored on a blackboard variable and the child node will execute.
+On each iteration, the currently iterated element can be stored on a blackboard variable and the child node will execute.
 The Iterator can be set to have one of the following policies:

 First Success.
 Will break out of iteration and return Success as soon as the child returns Success.